etases/EduBlock.Report/Requirement.md

   * Teacher is assigned to the class.
   * Teacher is in the class.
   * Student is in the class.
-* **Postconditions:** System analyze and generate Record from the image.
+* **Post Conditions:** System analyze and generate Record from the image.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
   * On dashboard (*classroom list*) Teacher click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
-  * Teacher click "Students".
+  * Teacher clicks "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
-  * Teacher click "Details" (icon) on actions column.
+  * Teacher clicks "Details" (icon) on actions column.
-  * System show student details.
+  * System shows student details.
-  * Teacher click "Upload Record" button at Record session of student profile.
+  * Teacher clicks "Upload Record" button at Record session of student profile.
-  * System show upload methods.
+  * System shows upload methods.
-  * Teacher choose upload methods.
+  * Teacher chooses upload methods.
   * Teacher upload image.
   * System analyze and generate Record from the image.
-  * Teacher click "Upload" button.
+  * Teacher clicks "Upload" button.
-  * System save the Record.
+  * System saves the Record.
 * **Alternate Flow:**
-  * If system can't recognize the image it's will show notification.
+  * If system can't recognize the image, it's will show notification.
 * **Exception:**
-  * If system can't recognize the image it's will show notification.
+  * If system can't recognize the image, it's will show notification.

-##### UC-44 Teacher view list of Pending Records's Request and Approve or Reject
+##### UC-44 Teacher view list of pending Record's Request and Approve or Reject

-* **Description:** Teacher view list of pending records's request.
+* **Description:** Teacher view list of pending record's request.
 * **Actors:** Teacher
 * **Preconditions:**
   * Teacher is logged in.